DaehwaYoun/Beige_Ad/README.md

 Updated : 2024.
 10. 11.

+## **Dependencies**
+Analyses in this repository were performed with following packages. python = 3.9.16 pandas = 1.5.2 numpy = 1.23.4
+scipy = 1.9.3
+seaborn = 0.13.2
+matplotlib = 3.8.4
+matplotlib-venn = 0.11.7

+Analyses with edgeR were performed with following packages R = 4.3.2 edgeR = 4.0.2

+Analyses of single-cell transcriptome were performed with following packages R = 4.2.0
+Seurat = 4.3.0.1

+## **Code location for figures**

 In the below table,
 * S means Extended Data Figure.
 * L means the left subpanel.